cysouw/diathesis/text/c06_prepositions.md

      - which can be used attributively [@next d]
      - which allows for gradual time specification [@next e].

-With regard to the (d) options: as expected for an opposition between *haben+Partizip* and *sein+Partizip* there is a correlation with the possibility to use the participle as an attributive adjective (see [@sec:participles-adnominal-usage]).
+With regard to the (d) options: as expected for an opposition between *haben+​Partizip* and *sein+Partizip* there is a correlation with the possibility to use the participle as an attributive adjective (see [@sec:participles-adnominal-usage]).
 However, concerning the (e) options, there is no correlation with the possibility to add gradual time specification.
 This suggests that this *sein+Partizip* construction is a real perfect and not some kind of *Zustandspassiv* (see [@sec:participles-temporal-interpretation]).

 ::: ex
 - Das Boot schwankt im Wind.